 - 3.7 A robust and sustainable renewable energy infrastructure is required to maintain the City's global economic competiveness and community resilience.
 This should deliver reliable and secure sources of renewable energy to communities and businesses across Belfast.
 It should be noted that major global businesses are now committed to securing 100% renewable energy supply between 2020 and 2030, (RE100 http://re100.org/.) - 3.8 Energy security is a major issue, as the region is dependent on imported fossil fuels for its primary energy needs.
 Electricity is also imported from Scotland via the Moyle Interconnector.
 It is also proposed to develop the North-South Electricity Interconnector which is currently at planning stage.
 This will improve energy security of supply within the Island. - 3.9 The region tends to have the highest utility bills of any region across the UK.
 In Northern Ireland small and medium size industries pay the second highest electricity cost in the EU.
 High fossil fuel dependency is prevalent with large percentage of homes in Belfast using oil for space heating.
-It is estimated that approximately 32% of households in Belfast face fuel poverty.
+It is estimated that approximately 42% of households in Belfast face fuel poverty.
 (2011 House Condition Survey District Council figures for key measures (modelled) NIHE, July 2014). - 3.10 The decarbonisation of the power sector is the key to achieving emissions reduction targets.
-The NI Executive's the Strategic Energy Framework has a target of 40% electricity consumption from renewable sources and a 10% renewable heat target by 2020, in line with mandatory EU renewable targets.
+The NI Executive's Strategic Energy Framework has a target of 40% electricity consumption from renewable sources and a 10% renewable heat target by 2020, in line with mandatory EU renewable targets.
 This is likely to mean an increase in the number of wind farms solar PV, tidal stream and bio-energy sources, and the grid infrastructure to support them.
-A renewable heat strategy is likely to require new renewable heat infrastructure to support it. - 3.11 In March 2016, 22.2% of total electricity consumption in Northern Ireland was generated from renewable sources located in Northern Ireland.
-For the 12 month period April 2015 to March 2016, 25.4% of total electricity consumption in Northern Ireland was generated from renewable sources.
-This represents an increase of 5.5% on the previous 12 month period (April 2014 to March 2015).
+A renewable heat strategy is likely to require new renewable heat infrastructure to support it. - 3.11 For the 12 month period April 2017 to March 2018, 35.2% of total electricity consumption in Northern Ireland was generated from renewable sources.
+This represents an increase of 8.1 percentage points on the previous 12 month period (April 2016 to March 2017) and is the joint highest rolling 12 month proportion on record.
 (NISRA) - 3.12 Increasing renewable energy generation will reduce reliance on fossil fuels and improve security of supply.
-To build an outward-looking, dynamic and liveable City there needs to be significant investment in upgrading the electricity infrastructure, increasing opportunities for decentralised renewable energy generation, and exploring the potential to develop a renewable heat generation and distribution network. - 3.13 There are a number of different types of renewable energy technologies available, some of the more common ones are listed below
+To build an outward-looking, dynamic and liveable City there needs to be significant investment in upgrading the electricity infrastructure, increasing opportunities for decentralised renewable energy generation, and exploring the potential to develop a renewable heat generation and distribution network.

+3.13 There are a number of different types of renewable energy technologies available, some of the more common ones are listed below.